Are Employees Assets?

 These two statements are the end result of the entire accounting process, which captures every financial transaction that takes place over a certain period.

 This tells you that if every financial transaction that is recorded must eventually appear either on the face of the Profit and Loss Statement or the Balance Sheet, and, between them, all these statements reveal are expenses and incomes and liabilities and assets, then every financial transaction must eventually get classified under one of these four headings.

 Once you understand this, making these financial statements becomes very simple.
 All you need to do is to look at the transaction the moment it occurs, choose the relevant head and place it accordingly.

 Making the Process Lucid:

-The process can be made even simpler, when you realize that all transactions, by a large, involve either an inflow or an outflow of money.
-If money has been spent you actually need to choose between ‘expenses’ and ‘assets’ and if money has been received it will be either ‘income’ or ‘liability’.
+The process can be made even simpler, when you realise that all transactions, by a large, involve either an inflow or an outflow of money.
+If money has been spent you actually need to choose between "expenses' and "assets' and if money has been received it will be either "income' or "liability'.

 When is money received income and when it is a liability is relatively easier to determine.
 But choosing between expenses and assets can be a little more complicated.